 - Reduces the chances of future conflicts

-Team Building Benefit 6: Increases Collaboration
+Team Building Activity Benefit 6: Increases Collaboration

 Collaboration is at the heart of teamwork.
 It’s what teamwork is all about… getting work done together, and helping each other out when needed.
 When you have a collaborative work environment, employees feel more secure and content.

 Team building activities aimed to improve collaboration can bring people closer, help build skills for discourse and learn how to work towards solving a problem together.

-There are a multitude of various fun activities that can help bond teams like group tent building competitions, playing sports, or participating in a charity drive at a homeless shelter to name a few.
+There is a multitude of various fun activities that can help bond teams like group tent building competitions, playing sports, or participating in a charity drive at a homeless shelter to name a few.
 These activities are bound to bring the team together and help members engage with one another.

-Team Building Benefit 6: Increases Creativity
+Team Building Activity Benefit 7: Increases Creativity

 Taking out the entire team from time-to-time can help ease workplace pressure and get employees out of the rut.
 By breaking the routine day to day activities for a fun-filled day at the park, employees can get a much-needed breather.